-COVID-19 could adversely impact our business, including our clinical trials.
+The ongoing COVID-19 pandemic could adversely impact our business, including our clinical trials.

 The ongoing COVID-19 pandemic has resulted in travel and other restrictions in order to reduce the spread of the disease, including state and local orders across the United States and other countries worldwide, which, among other things, direct individuals to shelter at their places of residence, direct businesses and governmental agencies to cease non-essential operations at physical locations, prohibit certain non-essential gatherings, and order cessation of non-essential travel.
 In response to these public health directives and orders, we have implemented work-from-home policies for our employees.
-The effects of the executive orders, the shelter-in-place ("SIP") orders and our work-from-home policies may negatively impact productivity, disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
+The effects of executive orders may disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
 These and similar, and perhaps more severe, disruptions in our operations could negatively impact our business, operating results and financial condition.

-While COVID-19 has not yet had a material impact on our business operations, ongoing quarantines, SIP and similar government orders related to COVID-19 may adversely impact our business operations and the business operations of our contract research organizations conducting our clinical trials and our third-party manufacturing facilities in the United States and other countries.
-In particular, if the COVID-19 pandemic persists for an extended period of time and begins to impact essential distribution systems such as FedEx and postal delivery or if it results in facility closures facility closures for cleaning and/or insufficient staff, we could experience disruptions to our supply chain and operations, and associated delays in the manufacturing and supply of our products, which would adversely impact our ability to continue our clinical trial operations.
+While the COVID-19 pandemic has not yet had a material impact on our business operations, quarantines and various government orders related to the pandemic, including its variants, may adversely impact our business operations and the business operations of our contract research organizations conducting our clinical trials and our third-party manufacturing facilities in the United States and other countries.
+In particular, if the pandemic continues to persist for an extended period of time and continues to impact essential distribution systems such as FedEx and postal delivery or if it results in facility closures facility closures for cleaning and/or insufficient staff, these ongoing constraints associated with the pandemic could cause disruptions to our supply chain and operations, including associated delays in the manufacturing and supply of our products, which would adversely impact our ability to continue our clinical trial operations.

 In addition, our clinical trials may be affected by the COVID-19 pandemic.
-For example, clinical site initiation and patient enrollment may be delayed due to prioritization of hospital resources toward the COVID-19 pandemic.
+For example, we have experienced delays in clinical site initiation and patient enrollment due to prioritization of hospital resources toward the COVID-19 pandemic.
 Patients may not be able to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
 Similarly, our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, could be limited, which in turn could adversely impact our clinical trial operations.
 As a result, we may face delays in meeting our anticipated timelines for our ongoing and planned clinical trials.

-The spread of COVID-19, which has caused a broad impact globally, may materially affect us economically.
-While the potential economic impact brought by, and the duration of, COVID-19 may be difficult to assess or predict, a widespread pandemic could result in significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity.
-In addition, a recession or market correction resulting from the spread of COVID-19 could materially affect our business and the value of our common stock.
+The spread of COVID-19, including its variants, has caused a broad impact globally and may materially affect us economically.
+While the full extent of the economic impact brought by, and the duration of, the pandemic may be difficult to assess or predict, it has resulted in uncertainty in macroeconomic conditions and result in significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity.
+In addition, a recession or market correction resulting from the pandemic could materially affect our business and the value of our common stock.